How To Make A Gluten Free Cake Mix Taste Better

 Honey

 This may seem like an odd one, but it helps make the mix taste even sweeter.
-Plus has the additional bonus of stopping the final product becoming dry and flaky – which is definitely a more than welcome addition.
-So add a spoonful of honey to your mix before it goes into the oven; yummy!
+Plus has the additional bonus of stopping the cake from becoming dry.
+So add a spoonful of honey to your mix before it goes into the oven—yummy!

 Read more about: Is Malt Flavor Gluten-Free?